-\paragraph*{Original PCA vs. Lifespans.} In \Cref{sec:PCA}, we give bounds for \v{C}ech lifespans via the variances $\{\nu_k\}$ induced by PCA$_\infty$ (\Cref{cor:PCA}) As one can easily notice, in order to have such a rigorous bound, we modified the usual PCA definition and considered an $\ell^\infty$-variant.
-However, this makes the PCA$_\infty$ structure highly sensitive to outliers, in contrast with the original PCA (with $\ell^2$-norm).
-On the other hand, standard PCA is a mainstream, highly effective dimension reduction tool for real-life applications with several computational techniques available.
+\paragraph*{Standard PCA vs. Lifespans.} In \Cref{sec:PCA}, we give bounds for \v{C}ech lifespans via the variances $\{\nu_k\}$ induced by PCA$_\infty$ (\Cref{cor:PCA}) As one can easily notice, in order to have such a rigorous bound, we modified the usual PCA definition and considered an $\ell^\infty$-variant.
+However, this makes the PCA$_\infty$ structure highly sensitive to outliers in comparison with the original PCA.
+On the other hand, standard PCA is a mainstream, highly effective dimension reduction tool for real-life applications with several very efficient computational techniques available.
 While our results do not say anything about the relation between the original PCA and PH, an experimental result relating the lifespans of bars in the persistence diagram of the \v{C}ech filtration $\C_\bullet(\X\subset \R^N)$ with variances $\wt{\nu}_{k+1}(\X)$ of original PCA would be very interesting, for a given finite set of points $\X\subset \R^N$.
-It would particularly interesting and useful for real like applications to to carry out a statistical comparative analysis for random finite subsets $\X$ in $\R^N$ (and for $k\geq 1$).
+It would be particularly interesting and useful for real-life applications to carry out a statistical comparative analysis for random finite subsets $\X$ in $\R^N$ (and for $k\geq 1$).